DomainKeys Identified Mail

 OpenSMTPd and DKIM

-Running this command on public.key should produce text like the following:
+This command should produce text like the following:

 MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCmseF9Dm8Dx1LtmLMD56d628JBNaQus8aEcdYYzvBVQ4rhetZzv/ZMafjTEf2RLoOQ+pb7pqL4G86lCZSF+Eeu2ODWQQGYqGVV0xUK5QJSnsGF5UKKscrxmTHSPPtoAQJt25fxNd3PtvH2ZonAGkZkntk+u6Wn5xxlI9hMOVxLUwIDAQAB

-This key should go into the DKIM DNS records:
+This key should go into the DNS TXT records below:

 The final result should look like this: